Sanusihassan/c-flex-sys/readme.md

 * insteade of `main` prefix use the `line` prefix.
 * insteade of `space` prefix use the `line-sp-` prefix.

-the line alignment classes contains the `stretch` value as in `.line-stretch`.

 ```html
   <!-- alignment -->